IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 ## Use Case

-Transcripts may be available for your audio and/or video content and should be enabled for display with your IIIF media resources.
+Transcripts may be available for your audio and/or video content.
+You would like to give a viewer clear information on their purposeful relationship to your IIIF media resources.

 ## Implementation notes

 External transcript files may exist in a wide variety of formats.
 To improve accessibility, it is ideal for a IIIF media viewer to display as many potential formats as possible.
 Common file formats for transcripts include WebVTT, SubRip Text, and plain text.

 Offering the transcript file(s) as an Annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
-The `provides` property of the Annotation can be used by the client to identify transcript files that should be usably rendered along with the resource.
+The `provides` property of the Annotation can be used by the client to identify transcript files to usably render along with the resource.
 The `format` property of the Annotation can be used to determine if the transcript file format can be rendered directly to the user by the media viewer.

 In addition to this implementation, one could also or instead offer a transcript as a series of time-coded textual annotations, making the text available in multiple ways.
 See [Using Annotations for Timed Text][0079-4].